corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-Note that at the time of call to this function no actual communication is done, this is deferred to the first send/receive, at which point the counterparty will either:
+When you call this function, no communication happens until the first `send` or `receive`.
+At that point the counterparty will either:

 * Ignore the message if they are not registered to respond to messages from this flow.
 * Start the flow they have registered to respond to this flow.

 ### Send

-Once we have a `FlowSession` object we can send arbitrary data to a counterparty:
+Once you have a `FlowSession` object, you can send arbitrary data to a counterparty:

 {{< tabs name="tabs-8" >}}
 {{% tab name="kotlin" %}}